KGNS-TV: News operation

-On June 21, 2008, KGNS-TV began producing a weeknight, 9 o'clock newscast on its CW-affiliated second digital subchannel titled Laredo's First News at 9.
+On June 21, 2008, KGNS-TV began producing a weeknight, 9 p.m. newscast on its CW-affiliated second digital subchannel titled Laredo's First News at 9.
 This program was the only prime time newscast in the Laredo-Nuevo Laredo market until Fox affiliate KXOF-CA launched a competing 9 p.m. newscast on April 9, 2012.
 The half-hour newscast is anchored by Brenda Medina and Ryan Bailey.
 This newscast was targeted at young adults between the ages of 21 and 34 years old.